-In order to create a classroom environment that fosters learning, our school is working toward implementing the PBIS program school wide, ensuring consistency in behavior expectations, interventions, and supports across the campus.
+In order to create a classroom environment that fosters learning, our school is continuing our implementation of the PBIS program school wide, ensuring consistency in behavior expectations, interventions, and supports across the campus.
 Teachers also use Advisory to present lessons designed to support college and career readiness.
 The implementation of PLCs and common learning targets and assessments support timely interventions within the school day and increased student achievement.